scotentSD/practice/good-services-book.md

 <h1><span>Lou Downe - Good services</span></h1>
 <p><span class="lou">A service is something that helps someone to do something</span></p>
 <p>Pre internet era services still account for the vast majority of services we use and were designed for a very different world to the one we now live in.
 We often don't rely on a new technology until that technology is ubiquitous. since we don't have a clear definition of this, the more cautious organisations often lag well behind, waiting until the majority of their customers use a particular technology before changing their services.</p>
-<p>The simple fact that our service weren't designed for the channel they're delivered in, is one of the most common causes of service failure.</p>
+<p>The simple fact that our services weren't designed for the channel they're delivered in, is one of the most common causes of service failure.</p>

 <p><strong>A timeline of services</strong></p>
 <ul>